-Most psychiatrists are very wary about giving a patient supplements (sometimes referred to as “nutraceuticals”) with antidepressants for fear of negative interaction.
-In my books, I discuss both the ample research as well as my clinical experience that suggests how not only are some nutraceuticals safe to take with antidepressant medications, but they are actually very helpful too.
+Most psychiatrists are wary about giving a patient supplements (or “nutraceuticals”) with antidepressants for fear of negative interaction.
+In my books, I discuss both the ample research as well as my clinical experience that suggests how not only are some nutraceuticals safe to take with antidepressant medications, but they are actually helpful too.

-Now, before we dive into this further, I do recommend if you are thinking of adding a supplement to your antidepressant regimen, talk to your prescribing doctor first, for it is important a practitioner knowledgeable of both medications and supplements is monitoring your care properly.
-While generally gentler and safer, just because a supplement is natural, it does always not mean it is the best choice.
+Before we dive into this further, if you are thinking of adding a supplement to your antidepressant regimen, talk to your prescribing doctor first, for it is important a practitioner knowledgeable of both medications and supplements is monitoring your care properly.
+While generally gentler and safer, just because a supplement is natural, it doesn't always mean it is the best choice.

-Ok, having said that, I wanted to talk about a new study on this exciting subject: authors from the University of Melbourne in Australia and Massachusetts General Hospital reviewed many studies that broached the use of nutraceuticals with antidepressant medications.
-Initially, they reviewed about 5500 studies, and looked for the most stringent studies.
+Having said that, I wanted to talk about a new study on this subject: authors from the University of Melbourne in Australia and Massachusetts General Hospital reviewed multiple studies that broached the use of nutraceuticals with antidepressant medications.
+Initially, they reviewed about 5500 studies and looked for the most stringent studies.
 Out of these, 40 studies were chosen.
 In these studies, the authors believed they found the most stringent and well-designed ones, and whose results were representative of good science (1).

-Out of the studies closely reviewed, about 70% found benefit using a natural supplement along with medication.
-The medications used were mostly selective serotonin uptake inhibitors (the “SSRI’s” – these are Prozac, Paxil, Lexapro, and others).
+Out of the studies closely reviewed, about 70 percent found benefit using a natural supplement along with medication.
+The medications used were mostly selective serotonin uptake inhibitors (SSRI’s such as Prozac, Paxil, Lexapro, and others).
 The supplements that looked like they helped the most were:

-- omega fats: are known to be a fantastic support to the nervous system, and also helps lower inflammation in the body.
+- Omega fats: known to be a fantastic support to the nervous system, and also help lower inflammation in the body.
 Both of these are helpful to keep mood.

-- methylfolate: is a natural version of folate that has had a number of studies showing benefit for mood.
+- Methylfolate: a natural version of folate that has had a number of studies showing benefit for mood.
 Methylfolate is found in high amounts in green leafy vegetables.

-- vitamin D: is the “sunshine” vitamin and is considered neurosteroid.
+- Vitamin D: the “sunshine” vitamin and is considered neurosteroid.
 It has a long history of positive results for both anxiety and depression.

 Were There Side Effects Using Any of These?

 No major side effects or drug interactions were noted in this analysis.
-Nevertheless, there can be some interactions or side effects with anything, including natural supplements, which is why it is good to check in with a naturopathic doctor or other practitioner who is well-trained in drug/nutrient/herb interactions.
+Nevertheless, there can be some interactions or side effects with anything, including natural supplements, which is why it is good to check in with a naturopathic doctor or another practitioner who is well-trained in drug-nutrient-herb interactions.
 For instance, SAMe and creatine may not be appropriate for people with bipolar disorder.
-While healthy for the majority of the people who take it, vitamin D can build up to toxic levels if overdosed - where it can cause cardiovascular problems.
-And, caution is needed when considering omega three fats when a patient is taking ‘blood thinning’ drugs.
+While healthy for the majority of the people who take it, vitamin D can build up to toxic levels if overdosed, where it can cause cardiovascular problems.
+And, caution is needed when considering omega-three fats when a patient is taking blood thinning drugs.
 Some past work suggested omega fats as a factor in prostate cancer, but that work seems to be inaccurate.

 Overall Steps to Heal Depression

 One of the drawbacks of this study is that it didn’t really look at individual patients and their needs, and as a result, may have skipped over individual supplementation that may be useful for particular patients.
-For example, I discuss in my books about the studies supporting the use of saffron for depression.
+For example, the studies supporting the use of saffron for depression.
 The authors of this study did not review saffron, but it is clear to me from my experience that this culinary spice can be invaluable for patients who have both mood issues that accompany long standing digestive issue concerns.

-Finally, when it comes to supplementation, I strongly recommend starting with a base of supplementation support.
-When we eat food, usually there is an array of vitamins, antioxidants, minerals, fats and flora (the good germs that live in our digestive tract).
-One way to get these is by taking a regular regimen of what I call the “3 U Need” .
-While this study reviewed omega three fats and found significant benefit, it did not mention the strong studies regarding the overall affect of a multiple vitamin and a probiotic has on healthy mood.
+Finally, when it comes to supplementation, I recommend starting with a base of supplementation support.
+When we eat food, usually there is an array of vitamins, antioxidants, minerals, fats, and flora (the good germs that live in our digestive tract).
+One way to get these is by taking a regular regimen of what I call the “3 U Need.”
+While this study reviewed omega-three fats and found significant benefit, it did not mention the strong studies regarding the overall effect of a multiple vitamin and a probiotic has on healthy mood.
 As a general rule, I recommend each patient first take a good quality multiple, fish oil and probiotic, then consider mood supportive nutrients like SAMe or methylfolate as needed.

 In conclusion, it is exciting to me that modern medicine is starting to take a look at safe, non-toxic ways to support the body to heal.
-This study is a in good step forward in acknowledging what naturopathic doctors and other healers have known for a long time - that nature heals.
+This study is a good step forward in acknowledging what naturopathic doctors and other healers have known for a long time, that nature heals.